 Healthcare Business Architecture

 Alberta Health Services (AB Canada) (view this Business Case), BioBridge Global (TX USA), Bristol Myers Squibb (NJ USA), Independence Blue Cross (PA USA), and the Nursing & Midwifery Council in the UK are now our customers.
-Others should be announced soon.
+Other healthcare organizations should be announced soon.

 Healthcare providers seek distinctive benefits from the use of IRIS Business Architect.
 Here are a few that can be pointed out: